sureshHARDIYA/supplement-resources/README.md

-# This is built on the top of Warning Package for some custom purpose.
+# This is built on the top of Resource Package for some custom purpose.
 Anyone is welcome to use it.
 # Supplement Resource Tool

-Provides Warning Block for the [CodeX Editor](https://ifmo.su/editor).
+Provides Resource Block for the [CodeX Editor](https://ifmo.su/editor).
 Block has title and message.
 It can be used, for example, for editorials notifications or appeals.

 ![](assets/2d7b7bc1-ac46-4020-89c9-390d1a7297e2.jpg)